Brisket (Jewish dish): History

-Brisket has been eaten by Ashkenazi Jews in Europe for special occasions such as Passover, since at least the 1700s.
+Brisket has been eaten by Ashkenazi Jews in Europe for special occasions such as Passover.

 Brisket is tough, but cheap, and if cooked for many hours at a low temperature it becomes tender.
 Brisket became popular among Ashkenazi Jews due to its low cost; farmers would sell the expensive cuts and keep the cheaper ones.

 Ashkenazi Jewish refugees brought shtetl cooking with them, and introduced brisket to the general American population.

 Brisket then went on to become one of the most important foods in Jewish cuisine and culture, especially in America.

 Preparation

 Brisket is prepared in a wide variety of ways by Ashkenazi Jews.

 Brisket is cooked for several hours at a low temperature and is cooked with a flavorful sauce and root vegetables.

 It is commonly seasoned or cooked with a sauce, such as chili sauce or ketchup, or even Coca-Cola, and vegetables such as onions, garlic, potatoes and carrots are added and the brisket is then cooked for several hours in an oven.
 In modern times a slow cooker has also become a popular cooking method for brisket.
 One of the most common ways brisket is prepared in American Jewish cuisine is called a sweet-and-sour brisket and consists of a brisket cooked in a sauce containing crushed tomatoes, seasonings, brown sugar, vinegar, and beef or chicken stock.
 Another preparation of brisket is marinated and cooked with a sauce containing brewed coffee.